 Indications and Usage for Erythromycin Oral Suspension

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of erythromycin ethylsuccinate oral suspension and other antibacterial drugs, erythromycin ethylsuccinate oral suspension should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Erythromycin Ethylsuccinate and other antibacterial drugs, Erythromycin Ethylsuccinate should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.

-Erythromycin ethylsuccinate oral suspension is indicated in the treatment of infections caused by susceptible strains of the designated organisms in the diseases listed below:
+Erythromycin Ethylsuccinate is indicated in the treatment of infections caused by susceptible strains of the designated organisms in the diseases listed below:

 Lower-respiratory tract infections of mild to moderate severity caused by Streptococcus pneumoniae or Streptococcus pyogenes.

 Pertussis (whooping cough) caused by Bordetella pertussis.
 Erythromycin is effective in eliminating the organism from the nasopharynx of infected individuals rendering them noninfectious.
 Some clinical studies suggest that erythromycin may be helpful in the prophylaxis of pertussis in exposed susceptible individuals.